|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we discussed four techniques for redefining hunger for overeating clients.
+In this section, we discussed four techniques for redefining hunger for overeating clients.
 These four techniques of redefined hunger included: Recognizing Mouth Hunger Phrases; Hunger Log; Demand Feeding; and Responding to Hunger.

-On the next track, we will examine three concepts related to binge regression.
+In the next section, we will examine three concepts related to binge regression.
 These three concepts related to binge regression include: self-criticism during a binge; panic; and guilt.

 Online Continuing Education QUESTION 11

 What are four CBT techniques for redefining hunger for overeating clients?
 To select and enter your answer go to CEU Test.

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs